Extracting Parton Distribution Functions from Lattice QCD Calculations

-PDFs also carry an invaluable source of information on hadron's partonic structure - how partons are confined and distributed inside a hadron.
-Enormous theoretical and experimental efforts have been devoted to the extraction of the PDFs by QCD global analysis of all existing high energy scattering data in the framework of QCD factorization \cite{CT10,MSTW09,NNPDF2.1,Alekhin:2013nda}.
-Although PDFs are not direct physical observables, like cross sections, they are well-defined matrix elements of quark and/or gluon fields in QCD.
-It is critically important to calculate the PDFs directly from QCD, such as lattice QCD, and compare them with what have been extracted from global fitting of experimental data.
-However, it is difficult, if not impossible, to calculate PDFs directly in lattice QCD with an Euclidean time since the operators defining PDFs depend on Minkowski time.
-Recently, Ji \cite{Ji:2013dva} introduced a set of quasi-PDFs, which are defined in terms of hadronic matrix elements of equal time correlators, which could be calculated in lattice QCD \cite{Lin:2014zya}, and suggested that the quasi-PDFs become the normal PDFs when the hadron momentum $P_z$ is boosted to the infinity.
-However, since the hadron momentum in lattice QCD calculation is effectively bounded by the lattice spacing, the $P_z\to\infty$ limit is hard to take.
-The connection between the quasi-PDFs and the normal PDFs is further complicated by the fact that the operator defining the quasi-quark (quasi-gluon) distribution is linearly (quadratically) ultra-violet (UV) divergent, while the operators defining the normal PDFs have only logarithmic UV divergence.
+Enormous theoretical and experimental efforts have been devoted to the extraction of PDFs by QCD global analysis of all existing high energy scattering data in the framework of QCD factorization \cite{Gao:2013xoa,Martin:2009iq,Ball:2011mu,Alekhin:2013nda}.
+Although PDFs are well-defined matrix elements of quark and/or gluon fields in QCD, it is difficult, if not impossible, to calculate them directly in QCD due to their nonperturbative nature.
+Since the operators defining PDFs depend on Minkowski time, even lattice QCD (LQCD) with an Euclidean time has only managed to calculate a few moments of PDFs \cite{Dolgov:2002zm,Gockeler:2004wp}.
+Recently, Ji \cite{Ji:2013dva} introduced a set of quasi-PDFs, and suggested that quasi-PDFs of hadron momentum $P_z$ become corresponding PDFs when $P_z$ is boosted to infinity.
+However, since the hadron momentum in LQCD calculation is effectively bounded by lattice spacing, the $P_z\to\infty$ limit is hard to take in practice.
+The connection between the quasi-PDFs and PDFs is further complicated by the fact that quasi-PDFs are not defined by the twist-2 operators, and have power ultra-violet (UV) divergences, while PDFs have only logarithmic UV divergences.